himanshu1308/Bigspicy/README.md

 # Bigspicy
 In this repo I have shown the detailed step for merging SPEF,Verilog and spice information into circuit Protobuf which is needed in all the next step to proceed with the complete flow.
 I have done it for my design pwm generator.
-I have completed RTL to GDS flow and you can refer my github repo for this. https://github.com/himanshu1308/iiitb_pwm.git
+I have completed RTL to GDS flow and you can refer my github repo for this. https://github.com/himanshu1308/iiitb_pwm.git.
+Official github repo of BigSpicy: https://github.com/google/bigspicy.git

 ## Flowchart